 In 2012, the Obama Administration issued an Executive order which is known today as DACA or Deferred Action for Childhood Arrivals.
 This law allows children who came to the United States illegally to be allowed to remain in the country.
-The reason for this law was to prevent deportation of children who had already assimilated in american culture.
+The reason for this law was to prevent the deportation of children who had already assimilated into American culture.

 - -Were under the age of 31 as of June 15, 2012;

 - -Came to the United States before reaching your 16th birthday;

 - -Have continuously resided in the United States since June 15, 2007, up to the present time;

 - -Were physically present in the United States on June 15, 2012, and at the time of making your request for consideration of deferred action with USCIS;